gihad/bike-repair-arm/README.md

  ## Vise Jaws

  I needed to add some "jaws" to both sides of the vise.
-It needed to be soft so it doesn't scratch or bend the bike but also provide adaquate clamping force to keep the bike firm while working on it.
-After taking several measuraments with calipers I was ready to make the parts.
+It needed to be soft so it doesn't scratch or bend the bike but also provide adequate clamping force to keep the bike firm while working on it.
+After taking several measurements with calipers I was ready to make the parts.

  ### 3d modeling and printing